2015–16 Croatian Football Cup: Semi-finals

 Semi-final were played over two legs on 16 March and 6 April 2016.
 The round featured four winners from the quarter-final.
 The unseeded draw for semi-final pairings was held on 15 February.

-First legs

-Second legs

 Slaven Belupo won 4–2 on aggregate.

-Dinamo won 6–0 on aggregate.
+Dinamo Zagreb won 6–0 on aggregate.

 Final

 The final was played over one leg on 10 May 2016 at Stadion Gradski vrt, Osijek.